-Estimating the Retirement Expense.
-The determination of the Company's obligation and cost for pension and other retirement benefits is dependent on selection of certain assumptions used by actuaries in calculating such amounts.
-Those assumptions are described in Note 21 and include among others, discount rate and salary increase rate.
-While the Company believes that the assumptions are reasonable and appropriate, significant differences in actual experience or significant changes in assumptions materially affect net retirement liability.
+Estimating Retirement Liability.
+The determination of the Group's obligation and cost for pension and other retirement benefits is dependent on selection of certain assumptions used by actuaries in calculating such amounts.
+Those assumptions are described in Note 22 and include among others, discount rate and salary increase rate.
+While the Group believes that the assumptions are reasonable and appropriate, significant differences in actual experience or significant changes in assumptions materially affect net retirement liability.